 Find Busby and Wilds at 8-9 Rock Street, Kemptown, BN2 1NF.

 This perma-packed tiny inexpensive Japanese tapas restaurant makes you feel like you’ve been transported to Toyko.
 It serves delicious and inexpensive small plates made for sharing, cooked as ordered and served when they’re ready.
 It also does the world’s best fried chicken.
 The vibe is cosy, yet buzzy and fun and it’s a great place for date night or dinner with friends.
-Insider tip: the website isn’t great, so it’s best to phone ahead for a table.
+Insider tip: it’s best to reserve ahead for a table here.

 Find Bincho Yakitori at 63 Preston St, Brighton BN1 2HE.